Provable Filter for Real-world Graph Clustering: Methodology

 \subsection{Graph Restructuring}

-Graph clustering faces two critical challenges: real-world graphs are comprised of a mixture of both homophilic and heterophilic edges; graph homophily is unknown beforehand in clustering.
-Directly using the original graph for filtering would be detrimental to downstream clustering.
-Therefore, it is pressing to develop a principled way to cluster graphs with different levels of homophily.
-In this paper, we follow a graph restructuring approach that extracts homophily and heterophily information separately.
+Graph clustering faces two critical challenges: real-world graphs contain a mixture of homophilic and heterophilic edges, and the level of graph homophily is unknown a priori during clustering.
+Directly using the original graph for filtering can adversely affect downstream clustering.
+Therefore, it is crucial to develop a principled method for clustering graphs with varying levels of homophily.
+In this paper, we adopt a graph restructuring approach that separately extracts homophilic and heterophilic information.